ayudoo/odoo_business_relationships/README.rst

 All three models can now be restricted to arbitrary Odoo access groups, including the new ones from above.
-This way you can redirect your B2B (or other) customers to specific landing pages or to create custom menu entries for each each login group.
+This way you can redirect your B2B (or other) customers to specific landing pages, as well as restrict menu and page accessibility to different user groups.

 Block Visibility